 Exercise 18: Reducing Overfitting on the Synthetic Data Classification Problem

 This exercise is a continuation of Exercise 17, Generating and Modeling Synthetic Classification Data.
-Here, we will use the cross-validation procedure in order to find a good value for the hyperparameter C. We will do this by using only the training data, reserving the testing data for after model building is complete.
+Here, we will use a cross-validation procedure in order to find a good value for the hyperparameter C. We will do this by using only the training data, reserving the testing data for after model building is complete.
 Be prepared, this is a long exercise – but it will illustrate a general procedure that you will be able to use with many different kinds of machine learning models, so it is worth the time spent here.
 Perform the following steps to complete the exercise:

 Note